• Skip to primary navigation

 What annual vegetable seeds to choose

-Know your frost-free days.
-Before getting seeds, we want to know our frost-free days.
-The time period from our last frost in spring to our first frost in fall.
-To find the info about the frost dates in your region, use this link for Canada and this one for the USA.
-In our region, it is 106 days, which means that all my seeds, no matter where I get them from, should have less than 106 days to maturity to be able to mature and bear fruit here.
+Not all annual vegetables are the same, even if they share the same name.
+There are usually short-season and long-season varieties.
+Before buying seeds, you want to know how many frost-free days you have; the time period between the last frost in spring and the first frost in fall.
+To find frost dates for your region, use this link.
+In our region, it is 106 days, so all my seeds, no matter where I get them, should have less than 106 “days to maturity”.

 What do those days to maturity mean?
-It’s the optimal growing condition time counted from seedling to harvest.
+It’s the optimal growing condition time, counted from seedling to harvest.
 For example, if a carrot seed package says 15-20 days to germinate and 80 days to maturity, we will need 100 growing days from seed to harvest that are optimal for growing carrots.
-Since carrots are a cold-weather crop, we will easily have 100 days during our short summer.
+Since carrots are a cold-weather crop, we will have 100-day growing seasons during our short summer.

-However, if we want to grow heat-loving plants, but most of our 106 frost-free days are cool, they do not count for the heat-loving plant.
+However, if we want to grow heat-loving plants but most of our 106 frost-free days are cool, those days do not count toward the heat-loving plant.
 Simple because the plant will not grow during those days.
-Look for varieties that mature faster.
+Look for varieties with fewer days to maturity.

-If it is a continuous fruit-bearing plant like tomatoes, beans, cucumbers, etc., the days to maturity are best to be at least 30 days less than the optimal growing condition days.
+For continuous fruit-bearing plants like tomatoes, beans, and cucumbers, the days to maturity should be at least 30 days less than the optimal growing condition days.
 That would allow the plant to produce for about a month.
-I usually try to stay within the 50-70 days range.
+I usually try to stay within the 50-70-day range.

-Grow what you eat.
+Secondly, you want to aim to grow what you eat.
 Looking through a beautiful seed catalog can be misleading.
 It is better to think about what you actually want to eat.
-I still remember how strange our garage smelled after we had grown too many rutabagas and didn’t know what to do with them.
+I still remember how one year we had grown too many rutabagas and didn’t know what to do with them.
 We put them into the garage and forgot about them.
 No one was missing them at our house.
 After a while, we noticed a strange smell; it took us some time to find out where it came from.
 We learned the lesson: If you do not want to eat it, don’t grow it!
-And if you don’t grow it, you sure do not need the seeds.
+And if you don’t grow it, you don’t need to buy the seeds.

-Seeds can be ordered from a seed catalog or online as well as bought at a local seed supplier.
+Annual vegetable seeds can be ordered from a seed catalog, online, or purchased from a local seed supplier.
 A local Seedy Saturday event is also a great place to get seeds.
-The advantage of a catalog/online order is that I can take the time to see what is available, compare varieties, and decide what we really want.
-Getting seeds locally can be favorable in price, especially if using special sales, and there are no shipping costs.
+The advantage of a catalog/online order is that you can take the time to see what is available, compare varieties, and decide what you really want.
+Getting seeds locally can be more cost-effective, especially if using special sales, and there are no shipping costs.

-Remember, choosing a seed grower close to you or at least similar in climate is good.
-Please take note of where seed companies get their seeds from.
+Choosing a seed grower close to you, or at least one with a similar climate, is a good idea.
+Please note where seed companies source their seeds.

-Below we list seed suppliers in Canada sorted by provinces, to make it easier to find seeds adjusted to your growing conditions.
-The more unique your climate is, the more important that can be.
+Below, we list seed suppliers in Canada by province to make it easier to find seeds suited to your growing conditions.
+The more unique your climate is, the more important it can be.
 It does not mean that seeds ordered from the West Coast will not grow in our prairie climate; they most likely will.
 But I often have better results if I can get the same variety locally.

 I’m aware that our readers come from all over the world.
-But since we are in Canada, we have the most comprehensive list from Canada.
+However, since we are in Canada, we have the most comprehensive list from Canada.

 Seed Potatoes in Alberta